-Menus are a collection of links (menu items) used to navigate a website.
+Menus are a collection of links used to navigate a website.
 The core Menu UI module provides an interface to control and customize the menu system.
 Menus are primarily displayed as a hierarchical list of links.
-By default, new menu items are placed inside a built-in menu labeled Main navigation, but administrators can also create custom menus.
+By default, new menu links are placed inside a built-in menu labeled Main navigation, but administrators can also create custom menus.

 The core Standard installation profile contains five menus:

 - Links to sections intended for site visitors.
 They are usually created by site administrators.

 - Links to administrative tasks.
 This menu mainly contains links supplied by modules on your site.